intel/terraform-intel-azure-linux-vm/examples/azure-rhel-vm-multi-disks/README.md

 ## Terraform Intel Azure VM - Linux VM Creating Multiple Disks

 This example creates multiple disks on an Azure virtual machine on Intel® 5th Generation Xeon® Scalable Emerald Rapids CPUs on Linux Operating System.
-The virtual machine is created on an Intel Emerald Rapids Standard_D2_v6 by default.
+The virtual machine is created on Standard_D2s_v6 by default.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.